Creating SEO-friendly URLs: Best Practices & Examples

 • It is usually easier for search engines to work with static URLs.

+A static address will work properly only if you make it clean and well-structured.
 However, sometimes users can’t avoid dynamic URLs.
 If you have an online shopping website with product lists and their status frequently changes, you have to use dynamic URLs.
 In this case, Google recommends creating nice-looking addresses.
-It means keeping them short and removing unnecessary parameters: http://www.example.com/?p=category2&article=page.
+It means keeping them short and removing unnecessary parameters: https://example.com/?p=category2&article=page.

 URL parameters

-Let’s take a look at this example: http://website.com?serviceid=3865
+Let’s take a look at this example: https://website.com?serviceid=3865

 “?” is where the parameter starts.
 “Serviceid” is the parameter itself. “=” is the characteristic of the service id, i.e., of the parameter.